II. USING ANTIBIOTICS AND CHEMICAL AGENTS TO CONTROL BACTERIA

 - are better able to resist the host immune system.

 For example, when under stress from antibiotics, some bacteria switch on genes whose protein products can increase the mutation rate within the bacterium 10,000 times as fast as the mutation rate that occurs during normal binary fission.
-This causes a sort of hyperevolution where mutation acts as a self defense mechanism for the bacterium by increasing the chance of forming an antibiotic-resistant mutant.
+This causes a sort of hyperevolution where mutation acts as a self defense mechanism for the bacterial population by increasing the chance of forming an antibiotic-resistant mutant that is able to survive at the expense of the majority of the population.
+(Remember that most mutations are harmful to a cell.)

 In addition, horizontal gene transfer as a result of transformation (def), transduction (def), and conjugation (def) can transfer antibiotic resistance from one bacterium to another.
 Horizontal gene transfer enables bacteria to respond and adapt to their environment much more rapidly than mutation by acquiring large DNA sequences from another bacterium in a single transfer.